SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

 	•	You lose the result once the session ends (unless you manually copy it).

 ---
-Ah, I see exactly where the confusion is coming from—let me clarify step by step.
-The key is the difference between training vs inference and patient-level vs time-series features.

-⸻

-1. Binary targets for TCN vs LightGBM
-	•	LightGBM:
-	•	Trained on aggregated patient-level features.
-	•	Classification targets are binary, so we need max_risk_binary and median_risk_binary to match what the model saw during training.
-	•	TCN:
-	•	Trained on time-series sequences, one row per patient per timestep.
-	•	The model has three heads: logit_max, logit_median, regression.
-	•	logit_max and logit_median still correspond to binary outputs, but during inference we don’t need to recreate binary targets—the model itself outputs logits, which we convert to probabilities using sigmoid.
-	•	The TCN internally “knows” the targets it was trained on.
-Recreating binary targets is only necessary if we were going to compute metrics (accuracy, F1, etc.) in inference.

-✅ So the confusion: the TCN does use the same binary targets conceptually, but during deployment inference, you only need the raw logits/probs; you don’t need to recreate *_binary in the code unless you’re evaluating performance.

-⸻

 2. Feature columns: LightGBM vs TCN
 	•	LightGBM (feature_cols):